University accommodation room offer terms and conditions 2022 to 2023

 All communal areas including stairwells, passageways, exits must be kept clear at all times.
 Any personal belongings must be stored in study bedrooms in a tidy manner.

-The following precautions should be noted, failure to comply could result a breach of the Residential Rules:
+The following precautions should be noted, failure to comply could result a breach of the Student Living Code of Conduct:

 Operate appliances as per instructions provided.

 Never leave cooker grills, hobs or microwaves on and unattended.
 Switch off hobs/cookers and other equipment when not in use or unsupervised.

 Do not allow a build-up of grease on cookers, hobs or grill pans.
 Residents are responsible for keeping them clean.

 Do not close oven doors whilst grilling or before the grill has adequately cooled down.